Effective November 1st, 2023

-THE AGREEMENT TAKES EFFECT WHEN CUSTOMER CLICKS THE “SIGN UP” BUTTON OR BY ACCESSING OR USING THE SERVICES (the “Effective Date”).
+THE AGREEMENT TAKES EFFECT WHEN CUSTOMER ACCESSES OR USES THE SERVICES (the “Effective Date”).
 BY ACCESSING OR USING THE SERVICES AFTER THE EFFECTIVE DATE, CUSTOMER (A) ACKNOWLEDGES THAT CUSTOMER HAS READ AND UNDERSTANDS THE AGREEMENT; (B) REPRESENTS AND WARRANTS THAT CUSTOMER HAS THE RIGHT, POWER, AND AUTHORITY TO ENTER INTO THE AGREEMENT AND, IF ENTERING INTO THE AGREEMENT FOR AN ORGANIZATION, THAT CUSTOMER HAS THE LEGAL AUTHORITY TO BIND THAT ORGANIZATION; AND (C) ACCEPTS THE AGREEMENT AND AGREES THAT CUSTOMER IS LEGALLY BOUND BY ITS TERMS.

 IF CUSTOMER DOES NOT ACCEPT THESE TERMS, CUSTOMER MAY NOT ACCESS OR USE THE SERVICES.

 Capitalized words used but not defined in this Agreement have the meanings in Appendix B.

 Section 2.
 Customer’s Rights in the Services